 I’m talking clothes for women, men and children as well.
 There are options for getting all of your family’s clothing and paying nothing to do so.

 Check out these options for getting free clothes and see if any might work for you and your family.

-1. Earn Points You Can Use to Get Free Clothes
+3. Earn Points to Get Free Clothes

 One way to get free clothing is to use one (or more) of the many programs out there that will pay you in points that can be converted into cash.
 You can then use that cash to buy clothing.